MoltenEcdysone09/GRiNS/README.md

 ## Case Studies

 The code to reproduce the analysis done in the manuscript can been accessed in the [Case Studies](/CaseStudies) folder.
+[CS1](/CaseStudies/CS1) folder has the simulation and analysis reproduction scripts along with the raw and processed data for the first case study and [CS2](/CaseStudies/CS2) has the same but for the second case study.

 ## Installation